The Insulin Pump Access Program refunds you for the purchase of an insulin pump and supplies needed.

 - Attending at least 3 follow-up meetings with a diabetes care multidisciplinary team

-- Staying informed on matters regarding care for diabetic people
+- Staying informed on matters regarding care for diabetic people.
+Your doctor will guide you in updating your knowledge.

 Only the cost of insulin pumps purchased under the program may be reimbursed.